Zhylkaaa/AGHPlanner/Readme.md

 # AGHPlanner

-is a tool to prowide easy and convenient way to to manage reservation of class rooms and solve not trivial task of assigning classes to rooms.
-We decided to devide the tool to two independent services: [Reservation Service](#reservation-service) and [Planner Service](#planner-service)
+AGHPlanner is a tool that provides an easy and convenient way to manage the reservation of classrooms at AGH University.
+It also solves the nontrivial task of assigning rooms for lecture and lab groups without causing conflict for students and teachers.

+We decided to divide the tool into two independent services: the [Reservation Service](#reservation-service) and the [Planner Service](#planner-service)

 ## Reservation Service

-implements simple calendar view to show already reserved and free time gaps for each class room available in building.
+The reservation service is a web app that displays reserved and free time slots for each classroom in the building on a simple calendar.
-(oprionaly) implements functionality to search for free class rooms at given day and/or time/time gap(like month)
+(optional) It implements functionality for searching for classrooms that are free within certain times of day within a given date range.

-- authorized users with low reservation access (LA) can request for class room (for 1 time use or for time gap) to be approved/declined by admins (declination should probably contain option to provide reason, which looks like [this](https://www.reddit.com/r/MurderedByWords/comments/ajioa3/that_time_governor_arnold_schwarzenegger_sent_a/) commonly)
+- authorized users with low reservation access (LA) can request reservations for a classroom (for one use or periodically, e.g. every two weeks) that are approved/denied by admins.
+(Denying a pending reservation should optionally provide a reason, which is displayed to the user and probably looks something like [this](https://www.reddit.com/r/MurderedByWords/comments/ajioa3/that_time_governor_arnold_schwarzenegger_sent_a/))

-- authorized users with high reservation access (HA) can reserve class rooms right away (TODO: how to deal with cases where HA user reserves requested by LA user.
-I propose showing allert to HA user)
+- authorized users with high reservation access (HA) can make reservations without entering the verification queue.
+(TODO: how to deal with cases where a HA user's reservation conflicts with an LA user's request.
+I propose showing an alert to the HA user. {I propose sending a notification to the LA user as well. -- Mateusz})

-- admins have panel with requests and can upload schedule to be displayed.
+- admins have access to an administrative panel with pending requests and can upload the base schedule to be displayed.

 ## Planner Service